Free-Macrame-Patterns.com Logo

 Jewelry Clasps

-Description: There are several ways to make Jewelry Clasps, using buttons, beads, and/or specific knots.
-Below are a few decorative techniques frequently used in Macrame.
+Description: There are several ways to make Jewelry Clasps, using buttons, beads, and/or decorative knots.
+On this page are a few techniques frequently used in Macrame as well as Micro-Macrame designs.

 Buttonhole Clasp